The Real Story About Termite Damage in Australia & How Much it Costs

 He bought our Colony Killer Termite Bait and fed it to the termites to kill the colony.

-When the baiting was completed and the colony dead, he bought some new timber framing, replaced the damage and a can of paint, about $100.
+When the baiting was completed and the colony dead, he bought some new timber framing and replaced the damage and a can of paint, about $100.

-He then purchased the TermiTrap monitors to place around outside to intercept any other developing colonies brought the total to about $600.
+He then purchased the TermiTrap monitors to place around outside to intercept any other developing colonies bringing the total to about $600.

 He was lucky (and sensible)!